jbrowneuk/jblog/README.md

 ## Super quick start

-1. Install node and npm (or yarn)
+1. Install node and npm (or yarn) and composer
-2. Pull down the code (git clone ...)
+1. Pull down the code (git clone ...)
-3. Install JavaScript packages (dependencies) using npm (or yarn): `npm install`
+1. Install JavaScript packages (dependencies) using npm (or yarn): `npm install`
+1. Install PHP packages: `php ./composer.phar install`
-4. Run a development server using `ng serve`
+1. Run a development server using `ng serve`
-5. Have a PHP server serve the backend (`/src/api`) at localhost:8080/api
+1. Have a PHP server serve the backend (`/src/api`) at localhost:8080/api

 ## Setting up the development environment